Lost-Outpost/outlander/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-### Stock Game

-Unlike regular Enderal installation or some other Wabbajack Lists, The Path comes with the **Stock Game Feature**.

-Basically, the **Stock Game Feature** is a copy of a Enderal installation located within your installation folder, cleaned and with everything required in it.
-It allows you to not worry about conflicting files with Vortex or other Wabbajack lists.
-Thus, after you install The Path using Wabbajack, you need not to move anything to your regular Enderal installation folder.

-There are more steps though, so please keep following the next steps to setup the game optimally.

 ### Pagefile in prevention of memory crashes

 Bigger Enderal modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.